hansenlab/mNSF/demo_simulateData/3_effect_of_parameter_selection.md

-# Effect of Parameter Selection on Memory usage
+# Effect of Parameter Selection
 **Authors:** Yi Wang, Kasper Hansen, and the mNSF Team
 **Date:** March 2025